Elobeid Abdelraheim Elobeid, Omdurman Islamic University, Sudan

 Aisha Elfaki Mohamed, Wildlife Research Center, Sudan

-Purpose: This study was conducted to evaluate captive red-necked ostrich eggs.
+Purpose: This study was conducted to evaluate captive ostrich behavioural patterns during the laying season.